yunojuno/django-impersonate/README.rst

 Prior to version 1.3, settings were not stored in a dictionary.
 They were each an individual setting.
 For the time being, you can still use individual settings for each option.
 If present, they will supersede any setting within the ``IMPERSONATE`` dictionary and will also issue a warning that the settings format has changed and you should convert your projects settings to use the new dictionary format.

-All dictionary options can be used as individual settings by simply prepending "IMPERSONATE_" to the name.
+All dictionary options can be used as individual settings by simply prepending ``IMPERSONATE_`` to the name.
 For example, the following is the dictionary sample from above and it's old style settings equivalent.

 New format::